Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 FTx POS offers a variety of customer management tools and options.
 You can use basic CRM tools in FTx POS to build customer profiles at the register.

-Plus, FTx POS includes three tiers of loyalty:
+Plus, FTx POS includes three tiers of loyalty.

 It depends!
 If you're a small-to-medium business with basic customer management needs, it can be a cost-effective and convenient solution.
 However, larger businesses or those requiring advanced features might benefit from dedicated CRM software.
 Consider your specific needs and growth aspirations.